mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 is almost the same as `{a: string; b: number}`.
 (See [Recovering Record Types](#recovering-record-types-from-record-intersections) below.)

-It's typical in type manipulation to find that you have a union type.
+It's typical in type manipulation to find that we have a union type.
 A union of the records above would give us the choice of either type: `{a: string} | {b: number}`.
 Sometimes we'd want the union.
 But for combining into a single Record, we'd want the intersection.
-If have the two Record types in hand, easiest is to use the `&` operator to combine them.
+If we have the two Record type parameters in hand, easiest is to use the `&` operator to combine them.

 But if we have an unspecified number of types, or a union type, the following `Intersection` type constructor